 - all of our meat

 This astounding feat was accomplished by my mother, alone at first, and then with the help of her daughters when we got a bit older.
 I’d often wake up in the morning and see bushels of peas or beans sitting in the shade of our two big chestnut trees, ready to be podded or snapped after breakfast.
 While we worked we played “I Packed My Trunk” or “Twenty Questions” to keep us older ones entertained while we worked, and the younger ones played nearby.
 Sometimes we were excused from our jobs before we were quite finished.
-I’m sure it’s because we whined about helping and to mom’s ears it probably sounded like the stationary equivalent of, “Are we there yet?
-Are we there yet?
-Are we there yet?”
+I’m sure it’s because we whined about helping and to mom’s ears it probably sounded like the stationary equivalent of, “Are we there yet?”

 But the podding and snapping was only the beginning of mom’s work.Vegetables had to be taken into the kitchen, blanched in a pot of boiling water for a few minutes, and then plunged into cold water before being put into plastic freezer bags.
 Repeat, repeat, repeat … a few cups of vegetables at a time.

 So, where am I going with all of this?
 The corn.
 In my memory, corn days were always hot and muggy.
 Bushels and bushels of corn were picked from the garden and husked.
-Then the whole shebang was put into large pots and blanched for several minutes.
+Then the cobs were put into large pots and blanched for several minutes.
 After that, the ‘fun’ part began.

-Grandad and Granny, and my Great-Aunt Ada, who lived on the farm with us, plus children who were finally old enough to be trusted with sharp knives, sat outdoors in lawn chairs with large wash pans in their laps and the messiness began.
+Grandad and Granny, and my Great-Aunt Ada, who lived on the farm with us, plus children who were finally old enough to be trusted with sharp knives, sat outside in lawn chairs, with large wash pans in their laps, and the messiness began.

 On and on the process went, and the cutters were soon covered in bits of corn and sticky juice.
 If you wore glasses it became nearly impossible to see through them after awhile.
 One lucky person took the full pans of corn into the house and filled plastic freezer bags.
 That was a clean job.